-These 2023 hypertension guidelines have also been prepared only by the ESH.
+These 2023 hypertension guidelines have also been prepared only by the ESH because the ESC did not want to continue the previous understanding with ESH to generate "Joint Guidelines" with the equalparticipation of ESH and ESC.
 The rules of these guidelines, however, are largely, although not entirely, the same as those that were followed in the previous guidelines.
-That is, in the 2023 guidelines: (i) the members of the Task Force have been appointed by the ESH, based on recognized scientific and clinical expertise in one or more areas covered by the guidelines as well as on the documented absence of relevant conflicts of interest; (ii) selected members were initially asked to write a section or sections of the guidelines related to her or his main scientific expertise, and a small Steering Committee was appointed to harmonize the material received; (iii) multiple revisions of the text were made by back and forth interactions between the Task Force members, with a final collective critical review of the text and (iv) the final manuscript has been given to the scoring of the strength of the diagnostic and treatment recommendations, which have been graded according to criteria partly different from those used in previous guidelines, i.e. with consideration for the study design but also for the quality of the collected data (Section 1).
+That is, in the 2023 guidelines: (i) the members of the Task Force have been appointed by the ESH, based on recognized scientific and clinical expertise in one or more areas covered by the guidelines as well as on the documented absence of relevant conflicts of interest; (ii) selected members were initially asked to write a section or sections of the guidelines related to her or his main scientific expertise, and a small Steering Committee was appointed to harmonize the material received; (iii) multiple revisions of the text were made by back and forth interactions between the Task Force members, with a final collective critical review of the text and (iv) the final manuscript has been sent to external reviewers and further revised according to their suggestions and criticism.
+Particular attention has been given to the scoring of the strength of the diagnostic and treatment recommendations, which have been graded according to criteria partly different from those used in previous guidelines, i.e. with consideration for the study design but also for the quality of the collected data (see Section 1).
 Because of the questionable scientific value of voting, disagreements on treatment recommendations have not been resolved that way but by consensus on a shared text.
 Conflicting evidence or interpretation of the data have been openly admitted.

 The similarity of the present and past guidelines extends to the scientific principles on which the guidelines have been based.
 The 2023 guidelines have been developed after careful search for new studies in the hypertension and related areas.
 Furthermore, as in the past, RCTs have been assigned a top value while also mentioning their limits when appropriate.
-However, all other relevant sources of knowledge (from observational studies down to clinical case series) have been considered, and even mechanistic studies have not been ignored, given their relevance for diagnostic and treatment decisions in individual groups of patients.
-Particular attention has been given to real-world studies, which play a growing role in hypertension research and sometimes provide knowledge in areas that cannot be addressed by RCTs.
+However, all other relevant sources of knowledge (from observational studies down to clinical cases) have been considered, and even mechanistic studies have not been ignored, given their relevance for diagnostic and treatment decisions in individual patients.
+Particular attention has been given to real-world studies, which play a growing role in hypertension research and provide knowledge in areas that cannot be addressed by RCTs.
 Like the previous guidelines, the 2023 guidelines (i) regard their value as educational, which explains why the text addresses the data justifying the recommendations and (ii) emphasize that their recommendations are not invariably prescriptive for individual patients because they are based on average data and address conditions or diseases in general.
 In individual patients, the most appropriate diagnostic and treatment decisions may differ from those expressed by the guidelines.